joernio/joern/docs/content/querying/_index.md

 this two stage approach is that we can already perform calculations on expressions prior to costly evaluation.
-In particular, we can use the type system to perform validity checks and query optimization, features that are vital as we compose expression to form complex queries.
+In particular, we can use the type system to perform validity checks and query optimization, features that are vital as we compose expressions to form complex queries.